 Organize Like You’re Preparing for an Audit

-Now comes the fun part: organizing your gear!
-This step is crucial because digging through a jumbled mess while trying to find your granola bars is about as enjoyable as stepping on Legos barefoot.
-To keep everything accessible and tidy, use stuff sacks or ziplock bags—yes, I know they’re not glamorous but neither are wet socks!
+Now comes the fun part: putting your things in order!
+This step is really important because looking for your granola bars in a messy pile is as fun as treading on Legos with bare feet.
+Use stuff sacks or ziplock bags to keep everything neat and easy to get to.
+I know they aren’t pretty, but neither are wet socks!

 Food Choices That Won’t Break Your Back